 Heavy drinking is a significant indicator of on-campus sexual assault across the country.
-Alcohol lubricates university life for college freshman through seniors, despite the legal U.S. drinking age of 21.
+Alcohol lubricates university life for college freshmen through seniors, despite the legal U.S. drinking age of 21.
 Unfortunately, many college students may not realize that approximately 50 percent of reported cases of sexual assault involve alcohol consumption by the perpetrator, survivor or both.

 Despite these sobering statistics, drinking in college remains something of a college ritual.
 But drinking has harmful consequences.
 Nearly 100,000 students between the ages of 18 and 24 report experiencing alcohol-related sexual assault or date rape.
 Perpetrators who commit sexual assault are more likely to do so when they are drinking alcohol.

 When are on-campus sexual assaults most likely to occur?

 Approximately 50 percent of on-campus sexual assaults occur in the “red zone.”
 The red zone is a period in which women on college campuses are most likely to be assaulted.
 The period between August and Thanksgiving Break in November is when students are most vulnerable to experiencing unwanted sex.
 This period is of particular concern to first-year college students.

 How does alcohol contribute to sexual assault?